guilhermeabell/vscode-minifier-small/README.md

 ## Test to run small vscode on my machine with small local conflicts

-### After debugging its code, local dependency errors were found, making it impossible for the small vscode to run locally;
+## After debugging its code, local dependency errors were found, making it impossible for the small vscode to run locally;

+## Projeto desenvolvido em ElectronJS por Mario Souto.

 # :octocat: